-- 1) Turn off the power supply. - 2) Remove the panels from the remote condenser unit. - 3) Recover the refrigerant and store it in an approved container. - 4) Before heating, break off the stub on the dome to release the dome charge. - 5) Disconnect the headmaster. - 6) Place the new headmaster in position. - 7) Remove the drier, then place the new drier in position. - 8) Braze all fittings with nitrogen gas flowing at a pressure of 3 to 4 PSIG.
+- 1) Turn off the power supply. - 2) Remove the panels from the remote condenser unit. - 3) Recover the refrigerant and store it in an approved container. - 4) Before heating, break off the stub on the dome to release the dome charge. - 5) Disconnect the headmaster using brazing equipment. - 6) Install the new headmaster.
+Use nitrogen gas at a pressure of 3 to 4 PSIG when brazing the headmaster.